The trip from Fairbanks to Tok was nothing more than a transit really with the promise of nothing really new or exciting in the scenery stakes.

 I saw what I thought was a Wolf ahead of me, as I got closer it turned out to be a Rottweiler, not sure whats worse while cycling.
 Judging by the tail between the legs and the fact that I was a long way from town I thought it was lost.

 It tried to follow me but that would not be a good idea so I sent it on its way, hopefully it reunites with its owner.
 By the time I made it to a roadwork crew I asked if any other cyclists had been through, they said, ‘no’.
 I was surprised, I knew that there were at least 4 other cyclists ahead of me, at least I thought they were.
 Did they all start late and was I ahead of them.

 I pushed on eating every hour and felt very strong and thought I might even make it to Tok, which would have been 180km in a day, I didn’t want to go that far and found a roadside campground, they wanted $18 with no facilities, sorry not for me so I kept going.
 By this stage there were no good camps and I ended up camped near the road in a swamp.
 Can I mention that I hate Alaskan mosquitoes!

 But all was well and I was just happy to bounce back from the horror day before.
 A couple of months ago I received an email from some cyclists I hosted last year, they mentioned that there will be bad days and the best thing to do is just keep cycling.
 Thanks Daniel and Alice, it worked for me on that day.

-It was a short 20km ride into Tok, which is nothing more than a resupply place for me.
+It was a short 20km ride into Tok, the end of my Fairbanks to Tok cycling trip.
+Tok was nothing more than a resupply place for me.
 Shower, laundry and food.
 Goodbye Alaska, you have given me so many memories that will last a lifetime and to the many, many people I have met and have helped me out in any way, thank you so very much.